Scythe-Anticheat/Scythe-Anticheat/README.md

 To freeze a player use: ```/execute <playername> ~~~ function tools/freeze```

 To enter Vanish use: ```/function tools/vanish```

 To be able to fly in survival mode use: ```/function tools/fly```

 To view a players anticheat logs use: ```/execute <playername> ~~~ function tools/stats```

+Additionally, there are custom features you can enable like anti gamemode change to further enhance your realm security, these options can be used by /function settings/<name>

 # FAQ